Coastal Waters Monitoring Program (CWMP)

 Background

-Concerns over the environmental impacts of the Bruce Generating Station (BNGS) have been an ongoing issue for the Saugeen Ojiway Nation (SON) since its inception.
-Thermal effects and impingement/entertainment (I/E) represents two major areas of concern.
-The context of these concerns is based on the aboriginal and Treaty Rights held by SON and the responsibilities of SON as caretakers of the Land and Waters within their Territory (Saukiing Anishnabekiing)
+Concerns over the environmental impacts of the Bruce Nuclear Generating Station (BNGS) have been an ongoing issue for the Saugeen Ojibway Nation (SON) since its inception.
+Thermal effects and impingement/entrainment represent two major areas of concern.
+These concerns are rooted in the Aboriginal and Treaty Rights held by SON, as well as the responsibilities of SON as caretakers of the Land and Waters within the Territory (Saukiing Anishnabekiing).

 CWMP will enhance SON’s ability to protect our Aboriginal and Treaty Rights as they relate to the land, waters, human and non-human beings of our Territory.